 - 1. Design water facilities according to the densities and intensities reflected in the Long-Range Land Use Plan and Map. - 2.
-Require all future development within the Development Area-as reflected by the Long-Range Land Use Plan Map-to connect to public water facilities.
-Permit all future development within the Rural Area-as reflected by the Long-Range Land Use Plan Map-to connect to public water facilities. - 3.
-Require new development utilizing public water systems to fund-in coordination with the Prince William County Service Authority-the capital costs associated with expanding the water facility, including line extensions and plant capacity expansions. - 4.
-Prepare the necessary standards and regulations to require existing and future water users-including those in the Rural Area-to connect to public water facilities if such development is or may cause a public health hazard. - 5.
-Support a 100-percent reserve requirement for all drainfields-or equivalent mechanisms for achieving the same goal-regardless of percolation rate, for all developments in the County that are not developed with public sewer. - 6.
-Determine the extent of groundwater contamination throughout the County.
+Require all future development within the Development Area as reflected by the Long-Range Land Use Plan Map - to connect to public water facilities.
+Permit all future development within the Rural Area - as reflected by the Long-Range Land Use Plan Map - to connect to public water facilities. - 3.
+Require new development utilizing public water systems to fund in coordination with the Prince William County Service Authority the capital costs associated with expanding the water facility, including line extensions and plant capacity expansions. - 4.
+Prepare the necessary standards and regulations to require existing and future water users including those in the Rural Area to connect to public water facilities if such development is or may cause a public health hazard. - 5.
+Determine the extent of groundwater contamination throughout the County. - 6.
+Develop a Wellhead Protection Program utilizing procedural guidelines and information available from the U.S. Environmental Protection Agency and the Virginia Ground Water Protection Steering Committee to protect or improve the groundwater quality of Prince William County. - 7.
+In coordination with the Health Department and the Virginia Department of Environmental Quality identify critical groundwater and groundwater recharge areas throughout the County, as well as the developments that abut or are located within those areas.
+Once these areas have been identified, require applicants for rezonings, special use permits and/or Comprehensive Plan amendments where appropriate to consider this information consistent with the Environment Chapter.